The Importance of Heat Flux in Quasi-Parallel Collisionless Shocks: Including Heat Flux into the shock hydrodynamic predictions

-The first term in Eq.~\ref{eq:r} is the standard RH prediction for an unmodified shock and the second term is positive and linear in $\xi$ which means that the non-thermal population will increase the comparability the of shock (consistent with Fig.~\ref{fig:compress}).
-As $\xi \rightarrow 0$, Eq.~\ref{eq:r:apdx} (and Eq.~\ref{eq:r}) converges to the compression ratio prediction from the standard Rankine-Hugoniot jump conditions.
-Finally, Eq.~\ref{eq:r} can be further simplified in the limit of large $M_{mag'sonic}$:
+The first term in Eq.~\ref{eq:r} is the standard MHD RH prediction for an unmodified shock, and the second term is positive and linear in $\xi$, which means that the non-thermal population will increase the comparability of the shock (consistent with Figure~\ref{fig:compress}).
+As $\xi \rightarrow 0$, Eq.~\ref{eq:r:apdx} (and Eq.~\ref{eq:r}) converges to the compression ratio prediction from the Rankine-Hugoniot jump conditions in the MHD limit.
+Finally, Eq.~\ref{eq:r} can be further simplified in the limit of large $M_{A}$ and $M_s$:

-It should be noted that this accounts for only the hydrodynamic effects from the heat flux, but omits the contribution of the non-thermal postcursor discussed in \cite{haggerty+20}, which will be important for higher Mach number shocks.
+It should be noted that this accounts for only the hydrodynamic effects from the heat flux but omits the contribution of the non-thermal postcursor discussed in \cite{haggerty+20}, which will be important for higher Mach number shocks.

 In observations and simulations of quasi-parallel collisionless shocks, $\xi$ is consistently found to be on the order of $0.1$ \citep{volk+05,parizot+06,caprioli+08,caprioli+14a,haggerty+19a,johlander+21}.
-Applying this to Eq.~\ref{eq:strong_shock_limit}, we find that the compression ratio of strong quasi-parallel shocks should increase over the standard Rankine-Hugoniot prediction by a factor of $\Gamma/10 = 1/6 \approx 17\%$.
-Using Eq.~\ref{eq:r} and the simulation measured value of $\xi \approx .075$, we find agreement between the measured and predicted compression ratio in the simulation (blue dashed line, Fig.~\ref{fig:compress}).
+Applying this to Eq.~\ref{eq:strong_shock_limit}, we find that the compression ratio of strong quasi-parallel shocks based on these updated Rankine-Hugoniot predictions will increase the compression ratio by approximately $\Gamma/10 = 1/6 \approx 17\%$.
+Using Eq.~\ref{eq:r:apdx} and the simulation measured value of $\xi \approx .08$, we find striking agreement between the measured and predicted compression ratio in the simulation (teal line in panels (a) and (c) of Figure~\ref{fig:compress}).
+We extend this analysis and prediction to 3 additional parallel shock simulations with varying Mach numbers (detailed in Appendix~\ref{apdx:sims}).
+For each simulation, we determine the late-time compression ratio and the normalized non-thermal pressure $\xi$, and we calculate the Mach number.
+Then the compression ratio is calculated using the standard approach (purple squares), CR modified prediction (blue stars), the heat flux prediction (teal circles), and compared to the simulation measured value (black triangles) in panel (b) of Figure~\ref{fig:compress}.
+The location of each point on the horizontal axis roughly scales with the Mach number squared, and the red triangle denotes the canonical simulation in this work.
+We find good agreement for the range of initial conditions.